 0610G-03 APPLICABILITY

-The VLSSIR process as described below is applicable to the Office of Nuclear Material Safety and Safeguards business lines.0610G-04 DEFINITIONS
+The VLSSIR process as described below is applicable to the Office of Nuclear Material Safety and Safeguards business lines.

-VLSSIR Process: or SL-IV under the traditional enforcement process, if resolved.
+The VLSSIR process cannot be used to disposition a known compliance issue or an issue where there is a clear indication that a non-compliance occurred, regardless of the significance.

+Further, the VLSSIR process should not be applied to the import and export and discrimination activity areas, even when the issue is of no greater than SL-IV.

+0610G-04 DEFINITIONS

+VLSSIR Process: A process used to discontinue inspection of an issue involving ambiguity in the licensing basis, design basis, or applicability of regulatory requirements or licensee self-imposed standards in which: (1) the resolution of the issue would require considerable staff effort; and (2) the agency has chosen to not expend further effort to resolve the question because the issue would be no greater than Green under the reactor oversight process or SL-IV under the traditional enforcement process, if resolved.

 0610G-05 RESPONSIBILITIES AND AUTHORITIES

-Inspector’s supervisor may work with the inspector to determine if additional inspection to resolve the question is warranted consistent with the VLSSIR screening process.
+Inspector’s supervisor may work with the inspector to determine if additional inspection to resolve the open question is warranted consistent with the VLSSIR screening process.

-Inspector has the ability to use VLSSIR process to discontinue inspection of an issue involving an question.
+Inspector has the ability to use VLSSIR process to discontinue inspection of an issue involving an open question.

 The management team and inspection staff have a shared responsibility to continually balance the resources applied to an inspection activity relative to the potential safety significance of the activity to ensure inspection resources are prioritized commensurate with the issue’s safety significance.
 The VLSSIR process should be considered as a tool to help achieve an appropriate balance.